 Tasks are first-class citizens in Amplenote.
 All tasks reside within a note, but it's easy to view tasks apart from their note-bound context.
 In this help article, we'll cover how to create tasks, and what options Amplenote provides for configuring them.

 There are many different paths by which tasks can enter your Amplenote world.

-Create a new task by selecting the check icon or typing
+Create a new task by opening a note or Jot, then either:

 When using your mobile app, the Quick Task bar displays at the bottom of the screen.
 Screenshot